A century ago, sports rises from ravages of war and disease

 And so was born an international competition like no other.
 The Inter-Allied Games would bring together nations weary of war in some traditional — and not so traditional — sports.

-A century before the Tokyo Olympics were postponed as coronavirus spread across the earth, sports helped in the healing.
+A century before the Tokyo Olympics were postponed as the new coronavirus spread across the Earth, sports helped in the healing.

 Italians played basketball for the first time, while Americans won medals by throwing grenades like the baseballs they tossed at home.
 There was golf and tug of war, and a black American was a big star, 17 years before Jesse Owens stared down Adolf Hitler in Berlin.